-The Financial Times sees Catalonia as the best Southern European Region of the Future in its latest report on the most attractive European locations for future investments.
+The Financial Times sees Catalonia as the best Southern European Region in its latest report on the most attractive European locations for future investments.
 Barcelona comes first in the continent by FDI strategy and policies for attracting investors.

 A diversified industry, the backbone of the Catalan economy

 This traditional industrial production together with emerging sectors such biotech and renewable energy, services sectors like trading, ICTs, finance, healthcare, media and logistics together now represent two thirds of the Catalan GDP.

 In smart cars, the Catalan ecosystem enhances tests and industry.
 In big data, Catalonia is a leading European player and Barcelona’s Center of Excellence in Big Data offers support and expertise to companies.
 Robotics, cybersecurity, videogames, drones, and e-commerce are all top performers.

 Businesses are in their element here

 Dynamism and diversification means a wide service base.
 For incoming companies this diversification represents a hub of high added value industries and a perfect location for services, making it easy to find suppliers for any specific area of business and markets for their products.

 Two factors mean that firms can easily operate in Catalonia.
 First of all, they are surrounded by a wide range of consultants and business service companies such as legal advisors, IT, HR, employment agencies, media companies, developers, etc; secondly, the existence of HR firms that specialise in mass recruitment and multilingual, finance, IT and data-processing candidates.